shlomoswidler/sh3d-level-tags-plugin/lib/README.md

 2. Check that the JAR file is not corrupted
 3. Ensure you're using a compatible version (7.5 or later)

-### Maven Build Issues
+### Ant Build Issues
-If Maven can't find the dependencies:
+If Ant can't find the dependencies:
-1. Check the file path in the local repository configuration
+1. Verify the JAR file is in the `lib/` directory
-2. Verify the JAR file name matches the Maven artifact version
+2. Check that the JAR file name matches the expected version
-3. Try clearing the Maven cache: `mvn clean`
+3. Try cleaning and rebuilding: `ant clean build`

 ### Version Compatibility
 The plugin requires Sweet Home 3D version 7.5 or later.
 Earlier versions may not have all the required plugin APIs.